Charles N. Curtis - Sea Scout Ship 110: History

 The history of the Charles N. Curtis dates back to before World War II during a time of prohibition.
 Southern Ship Yards out of Virginia delivered six patrol crafts numbered 400 to 405 were commonly referred to as the “400” boats.
 The patrol craft CG #402 was delivered to the U.S. Coast Guard in 1931 at a cost of $49,000.
 The CG #402 was used for rum-chasing during Prohibition which ended in 1933.

 In June 1937, all the “400” boats were transferred to the Pacific coast.
 The CG #402 was renamed CG #78302 and was assigned to the Tacoma Coast Guard as their patrol boat.
 At the time of her arrival in Tacoma, she was regarded as the fastest boat in the area.
 From 1942 until 1946, the CG #78302 served as an off shore patrol boat from Port Angeles, Washington and the Columbia River.
 In July 1946, the CG #78302 was decommissioned and sold to the Mount Rainier Council, BSA.
-At the time of purchase the cutter was renamed Charles N. Curtis after the council’s scout executive.
+At the time of purchase the cutter was renamed Charles N. Curtis after the council's scout executive.

 Organization

-Currently the Charles N. Curtis, Sea Scout Ship 110 operates out of the Pacific Harbors Council, Boy Scouts of America(BSA), which was Mount Rainier Council, BSA.
-The Curtis is believed to be the longest serving Sea Scouting (Boy Scouts of America) vessel in the United States.
+Currently the Charles N. Curtis, Sea Scout Ship 110 operates out of the Pacific Harbors Council, Scouting America (formerly BSA), which was Mount Rainier Council, SA.
+The Curtis is believed to be the longest serving Sea Scouting (Scouting America) vessel in the United States.
 It is moored at the Tacoma Youth Marine Foundation located on the Thea Foss Waterway.
 The Curtis is a training vessel for youth ages fourteen to twenty-one.
 The purpose of the program is to teach leadership and responsibility through maritime skills and boating skills.
 The Curtis crew consists of roughly sixty to seventy adult and youth.
 The crew of the Curtis meets two or more days a week depending on their schedule of events.
 On an average the crew participates in over 100 activities, provides over 50 hours of community service, and spends over 85 days underway in a given year.

 Some of their activities include the Daffodil Marine Parade, Seattle's Yacht Club Opening Day, the Wooden Boat Show in Olympia, the Special People Cruise, and the Tacoma lighted Boat Parade to name a few.